bazelbuild/bazel/site/docs/skylark/concepts.md

   required.
 If a file is missing or if a command fails to generate one output, the build fails.
 Tests are run during this phase, as they are actions.

+Bazel uses parallelism to read, parse and evaluate the `.bzl` files and `BUILD` files.
+A file is read at most once per build and the result of the evaluation is cached and reused.
+A file is evaluated only once all its dependencies (`load()` statements) have been resolved.
+By design, loading a `.bzl` file has no visible side-effect, it only defines values and functions.

 ## Language

 Skylark is a superset of the core build language and its syntax is a subset of